Darsstar/keyring-subprocess/README.md

   dependencies vendored to make the `chainer` and `null` backends work.
   - It uses the ModuleSpec apis provided by [PEP451](https://peps.python.org/pep-0451/) to make the vendored `keyring` importable.
-- Provices an entrypoint named `keyring` that will provide the `keyring-subprocess` executable.
+- Provices an extra named `landmark` that will provide the `keyring-subprocess` executable.
 - Provides a `virtualenv` [Seeder](https://virtualenv.pypa.io/en/latest/user_guide.html#seeders)
   named `keyring-subprocess`.